MicrosoftDocs/bot-docs/articles/bot-framework-publish-deploy.md

 #### <a id="github4"></a>Step 4: Update Application settings with bot credentials

-Update **Application settings** to specify values for `MICROSOFT_APP_ID` and `MICROSOFT_APP_PASSWORD` using the values that you acquired when you [registered](bot-framework-publish-register.md) the bot in the Bot Framework Developer Portal.
+Update **Application settings** to specify values for `MICROSOFT_APP_ID` and `MICROSOFT_APP_PASSWORD` using the values that you acquired when you [registered](bot-framework-publish-register.md) the bot in the Bot Framework Portal.

 > [!NOTE]
-> If you have not yet registered the bot in the Bot Framework Developer Portal, you can populate `MICROSOFT_APP_ID` and `MICROSOFT_APP_PASSWORD`
+> If you have not yet registered the bot in the Bot Framework Portal, you can populate `MICROSOFT_APP_ID` and `MICROSOFT_APP_PASSWORD`
 > with temporary (placeholder) values for now.
 > After you register your bot, return to the Azure Portal and update these values with the **App ID** and **App Password** values that you acquire during the registration process.